 Applying analytical, technical, and communication skills

 An analyst’s first job can position them for specific growth opportunities and career choices in the future.
-Analysts should research new job opportunities thoroughly to make sure the role is in line with their career goals.
+Analysts should research new job opportunities thoroughly to make sure the role is aligned with their career goals.

 On-the-job training